The best loan for your bathroom remodeling project

 If you really want to get your hands dirty, stick to front- or back-end work, like ripping out and disposing of your old fixtures, or painting walls and trim.
 Leave the more complicated projects to the pros—they have the skills and experience to make sure you’re happy with the results for years to come.

-When should I use a personal home improvement loan for my bathroom remodel?
+When should I use a personal home improvement loan?

 These are probably your best option for a major bathroom remodel, especially if you lack adequate home equity for a secured loan.
 Personal home improvement loans are unsecured—you only need good credit and proof of income to qualify.

-These loans are usually available in amounts up to $35,000 ($40,000 with some lenders), which should cover all but the most upscale bathroom remodels.
-They have loan terms of between 3 and 7 years, so you can scale your monthly payments to meet your budget.
+These loans are usually available in amounts up to $35,000 ($100,000 with some lending partners), which should cover all but the most upscale bathroom remodels.

-And speaking of budgets, personal home improvement loans have fixed interest rates (usually between 10% and 20%) and fixed monthly payments—you’ll pay the same amount every month for the life of your loan.
+And speaking of budgets, personal home improvement loans have fixed interest rates and fixed monthly payments—you’ll pay the same amount every month for the life of your loan.

 You also won’t get hit with a flurry of fees; in most cases, you pay just a simple loan origination fee when your loan is approved.
 And if you want to pay your loan off early with your tax refund or windfall bonus from work, you won’t get socked with a prepayment penalty.